 23 years ago, when the participants of the first BIKE Transalp started over the Alps, it was like a journey into the unknown, everyone could feel a little like Kirk and Spock on the bridge of the Enterprise, to go where no human has ever been before.
 Today, the transalpine routes are more used and adventure trips, like back then, no longer seem possible.
 But – that is still possible!

 The 2021 Transalp Route is proof that the spirit of discovery in the Alps is far from being a buyout model.
 From Nauders, the route leads via Livigno into the rugged mountain region between Ortler and the Adamello Group.
-Against the backdrop of mighty mountain giants covered with glaciers, the Transalp winds its way over adventurous passes such as the Passo dell'Alpe (2461 m) and the Forcella di Montozzo (2613 m).
+Against the backdrop of mighty mountain giants covered with glaciers, the Transalp winds its way over secluded passes such as the Passo di Verva and adventurous crossings such as the Forcella di Montozzo (2613 m), the roof of this Transalp.
 There are no ironed fun tracks leading above it, but old cart tracks, which follow downhill in a rumpy way, but are just as fascinating in the great outdoors.

 From Valle di Peio the route leads via Molveno to Valle di Chiese and finally to Riva del Garda.
 And even if the route approaches the mountain bike Mecca at Lake Garda, there is still a lot to discover.
 The connection from Val di Sole to Val di Non to Andalo and Molveno is as wild and original as the paths that lead to Valle di Chiese on the shore of Lake Idro.
 The last stage shows how close the unknown and the familiar are to each other in the mountains.
 The crowning finish of the Transalp leads over an absolute classic, from Tremalzo over the Passo Rocchetta, Pregasina and the old Ponale road down to Riva del Garda - the descent is heartbreakingly beautiful, known to everyone who has ever been to Lake Garda.
 The title of the very first BIKE magazine was photographed here in 1989.